 4.7 Institutional Policies.
 The presidents of the institutions must develop and implement Handbook of Operating Procedures policies consistent with these procedures for the review and acceptance of gifts for which responsibility for acceptance has been delegated to presidents.

 4.8 Nonconformance with Procedures.
-Recommendations regarding the acceptance of gifts or other actions that do not conform to these procedures shall be made through the Vice Chancellor for External Relations to the Board after review by appropriate offices of the terms of the gifts, the nature of the donated assets, and/or the requested action.
+Recommendations regarding the acceptance of gifts or other actions that do not conform to these procedures shall be made through the Vice Chancellor for External Relations, Communications, and Advancement Services to the Board after review by appropriate offices of the terms of the gifts, the nature of the donated assets, and/or the requested action.

 U. T. will comply and all gifts will be counted in accordance with Council for the Advancement and Support of Education (“CASE”) gift counting guidelines as published in the CASE Reporting Standards & Management Guidelines for Educational Fundraising, 4th edition, and subsequent editions.
 Before entering into a capital campaign, a U. T. institution must develop written campaign counting guidelines, which conform to CASE.
 U. T. System will follow CASE standards as the official guide for campaign counting and for reporting progress to CASE and to the public toward institutional campaign goals.
 This will allow for parity when measuring performance against institutional peers involved in campaigns.

 6.1 Cooperation.
-Institution business offices and development offices, the Office of Academic Affairs (OAA), the Office of Health Affairs (OHA), the Office of Business Affairs (OBA), the REO, University Lands (UL), the OER, the ODGPS, and the OGC will cooperate as necessary to process proposed gifts promptly.
+Institution business offices and development offices, the Office of Academic Affairs (OAA), the Office of Health Affairs (OHA), the Office of Business Affairs (OBA), the REO, University Lands (UL), the OERCAS, and the OGC will cooperate as necessary to process proposed gifts promptly.

 6.2 Valuation.
 Gifts are valued as of the date transferred to the Board in accordance with the provisions of the Code and applicable regulations.
 The amount received from the sale of a noncash gift may be more or less than the value of the gift.